- UAB and Sexual Consent

 Math Learning Lab: Located on the second floor of Heritage Hall.
 Includes tutors who provide free assistance in mathematics for students.

-McGee, Garrick: The new head coach of Blazer football, begins his first season in September.
+McGee, Garrick: The new head coach of Blazer football.

 Meal Deals: Meal Deals are available at the Commons for breakfast and lunch during the week and at the Diner and Blazer Cafe.
 One meal is debited from the student’s account for each Meal Deal purchased.
 Meal Deals are specially designed combo meals available at all server stations in the listed locations.